ageumenezesDev19/trybe-course_exercises/módulo-1_fundamentos-do-desenvolvimento-web/bloco-03_introducão-à-html-e-css/dia-4_html-semântico/exercises/README.md

 ```"Content compiled by <insert my name>, <current year>".```

 ##### Note: for this exercise, it was mandatory to use at least 6 elements with the following tags: <strong style="color: rgb(199, 21, 95);">header , nav , article , section , h1 , h2 , h3, aside , footer , table and img</strong>.

+### After I finished following all the instructions and made the site look good, it was time to validate the site to see if it was accessible to people with visual impairments and others.
+When doing this using CodeSniffer and Lighthouse, I noticed there were some minor bugs, so I fixed them and left the site 100% accessibility requirement.